 If your pension pot size is larger than £100,000 the fee is reduced to either 0.4% or 0.53% on the portion of your savings over this amount.

-Most private personal pensions (including defined contribution workplace pensions) can be accessed from age 55 (expected to increase by 57 by 2028).
-Some defined benefit workplace pensions may have set retirement ages specific to the arrangements for that scheme, so it’s best to check any paperwork you have, or call your pension provider to find out.
+The majority of private personal pensions (including defined contribution workplace pensions) can be accessed from age 55 (expected to increase by 57 by 2028).
+Some defined benefit workplace pensions may have set retirement ages specific to the scheme, so it’s best to check any paperwork you have or give your pension provider a call.

 Once you reach 55, there are a number of options available to you.